|

 box together and screwed in all the speakers, I did an fB test to see if I

-hit my targeted 30 Hz.
-Would you believe that I hit the 30 Hz
+hit my targeted 30 Hz and lucky for me I hit the 30 Hz perfectly.
+Just

 a little bit of info regarding how the frequency response was